Andres6936/AStarAlgorithm/Readme.md

 License
 =======

-This software is released under the MIT License, see license.txt
+This software is released under the MIT License, see License.md

 Commercial Use
 ==============

 This software has been used in AAA video games and is well tested in the wild.
 Please let me know if you use this code in you games, studies or hobby projects.

 If you feel the need to pay money for this code, it is not required by the license, but you could contribute to Unicef, a charity which helps children worldwide,  http://www.unicef.org/ that would be awesome.

 Projects using this code
 ========================

 If you wish to be added to the list of known products/educational projects using the code please contact me.

 * Gun, Activision
 * Company of Heroes and Company of Heroes Online, Relic Entertainment